Tuberville refuses to denounce White nationalism in military, doubles down on past comments - KTVZ

 Tuberville previously faced backlash regarding comments made originally in an interview with a local Alabama radio station when he was asked if he believes White nationalists should be allowed in the military and responded, “I call them Americans.”

-In May, Senate Majority Leader Chuck Schumer had called on the Alabama senator to denounce White nationalism as “un-American,” and stop his hold on military nominations, CNN previously reported.
+Senate Majority Leader Chuck Schumer – who previously called on Tuberville to denounce White nationalism as “un-American” and stop his hold on military nominations – slammed the Alabama Republican in floor remarks Tuesday over his comments on White nationalism.

+“Last night, given another chance to clear the air, he suggested that, no, White nationalists aren’t inherently racist.
+That yes, White nationalism is American.
+And that the definition of White nationalism is a matter of opinion,” Schumer said.
+“It’s hard to believe that the senator from Alabama has to be corrected again.
+The senator from Alabama is wrong, wrong, wrong.
+The definition of White nationalism is not a matter of opinion.”

 Tuberville told CNN Monday night that when lawmakers are in the minority party in the Senate, “the only power we have is to put a hold on something.”